7 Pension Cyber Security Recommendations for Trustees

 The National Cyber Security Centre (NCSC) also has its own guidance on ‘supply chain mapping’ – Mapping your supply chain – NCSC.GOV.UK

-It is imperative that trustees closely monitor which service providers, including sub-contractors, process personal data relating to their pension scheme.
+It is imperative that trustees closely monitor which service providers, including sub-contractors, process personal data relating to their pension scheme as part of a comprehensive pensions cyber security strategy.

 Remember that former third-party administrators (TPA) often hold on to scheme data for many years after the trustees of a scheme replace them with a new TPA.
 If the former TPA has a cyber incident that impacts on the scheme, then the trustees are still considered a controller in relation to the data that is impacted even though the former administrator is no longer an active processor for the trustees.